-Responsible for 70% of all dementias.
+Responsible for 70% of all dementia.

 Symptoms of Alzheimer’s disease include difficulty recalling past and recent events, confusion, depression, apathy, and difficulty communicating.

-Responsible for 10% of all dementias.
+Responsible for 10% of all dementia.

 Vascular dementia is distinguished from Alzheimer’s disease as initial symptoms often include difficulty with cognition, as opposed to memory loss.
 Difficulty with cognition is often seen as trouble planning, organizing, or making decisions.

-Responsible for 5% of all dementias.
+Responsible for 5% of all dementia.

 Parkinson’s is caused by abnormal microscopic deposits in the brain composed mainly of a protein called alpha-synuclein.
 The normal functioning of alpha-synuclein is not yet known.

 The most distinguishing identifier of Parkinson’s disease is that physical symptoms appear prior to mental symptoms.
 Physical symptoms, such as tremors and difficulty with hand coordination, will appear before mental symptoms like memory or cognition loss.

-Dementia with Lewy Bodies.
+Dementia with Lewy Bodies

 Dementia with Lewy bodies is caused by abnormal deposits of the protein alpha-synuclein.
 Lewy bodies are the term given to the deposits of alpha-synuclein.
 The main symptoms of dementia with Lewy Bodies are similar to Alzheimer’s, including memory loss and difficulty with cognition.

-Dementia with Lewy bodies is different from other dementias in that individuals are more likely to suffer from sleep disturbances, visual hallucinations, and muscle rigidity.
+Dementia with Lewy bodies is different from other dementia in that individuals are more likely to suffer from sleep disturbances, visual hallucinations, and muscle rigidity.
 It’s possibly to detect dementia with Lewy bodies by brain scans.

-Normal Pressure Hydrocephalus.
+Normal Pressure Hydrocephalus